pengminjiong/myresearch/README.md

 follow possion_process(poisson2.py).
 Additionally, a script(poissontxt.py) that generates  a list of poisson timings that can be used for
 NS-3

-2. NS-3: soucr code of three simulations.(attention:this part of source code follows ndnsim's guideline)
+2. NS-3: source code of three simulations.(attention:this part of source code follows ndnsim's guideline) simulation source code should be included into NS-3 module(ndnsim1.0, in our simulation)